-- the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - · potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved; - our estimates regarding the impact of the novel coronavirus, or COVID-19, pandemic on our business and operations, the business and operations of our collaborators, and on the global economy; - our aspirational goals and objectives related to our human capital resources and workforce objectives; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding the sufficiency of our cash resources, expenses, future revenue, capital requirements and needs for additional financing; and - our financial performance.
+- the expected potential benefits of strategic collaboration agreements and our ability to attract collaborators with development, regulatory and commercialization expertise; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - potential claims relating to our intellectual property and third-party intellectual property; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - the pricing and reimbursement of our product candidates, if approved; - our estimates regarding the impact of the unfavorable U.S. and global economic conditions and the novel coronavirus, or COVID-19, pandemic on our business and operations, the business and operations of our collaborators, and on the global economy; - our aspirational goals and objectives related to our human capital resources and workforce objectives; - our ability to attract and retain key managerial, scientific and medical personnel; - the accuracy of our estimates regarding the sufficiency of our cash resources, expenses, future revenue, capital requirements and needs for additional financing; and - our financial performance.